valensag/Azure_AI_Solution/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 1. Scroll down until you see **Echo Bot (Bot Framework v4)**

+>[!CAUTION]
+>Depending on the version of Visual Studio installed, the below screenshot may be different from your own.
+If you see multiple versions listed for the Echo Bot template, choose version 3.1 and not version 2.1.

 ![Select the Echo Bot project template](../images/NewBotProject.png)

 1. Select **Next**